fabaff/mqtt-panel/README.md

 2. Launch `./runner.sh` which will start the node server incl. the web socket on port 3000.
 3. Start the `./test-messages.py` script to publish test messages if you have no other source for messages.
+This requires the Python bindings of mosquitto.
 4. Open `index.html` with your browser.

 For manually sending messages to your MQTT broker/server you can use